Prajit-Sengupta/Blockchain-HR-Management-SmartContract/HumanResources/README.md

 - **Function Description**:
   - **`swapUSDCtoETH(uint256 usdcAmount)`**: Uses the Uniswap Router to swap USDC for ETH.
 The function takes care of converting USDC to ETH, considering a 2% slippage tolerance, and unwraps WETH to obtain ETH.
 - **Slippage Protection**: The swap includes a minimum amount of ETH expected, set to be at least 98% of the calculated value to prevent front-running and excessive slippage.

+### Why Use IWETH?
+- The Uniswap swap provides WETH (Wrapped ETH) instead of direct ETH.
+To ensure that employees receive native ETH when they request it, the contract uses `IWETH` to unwrap WETH into ETH.
+This allows for easier and more consistent interactions when paying employees who opt for ETH.

 ## Additional Function Descriptions
 ### `calculateSalary(address employee)`